-The audit report included in this Form 10-K is prepared by auditors who are located in China, and in the event the PCAOB is unable to inspect our auditors, our common stock will be subject to potential delisting from the New York Stock Exchange.
+The audit report included in the annual report on Form 10-K filed with the SEC is prepared by auditors who are located in China, and in the event the PCAOB is unable to inspect our auditors, our common stock will be subject to potential delisting from the New York Stock Exchange.

 As an auditor of companies that are publicly traded in the United States and a firm registered with the PCAOB, our independent registered public accounting firm is required under the laws of the United States to undergo regular inspections by the PCAOB.
-However, because substantially all of our operations are conducted within China, our independent registered public accounting firm's audit documentation related to their audit report included in this Form 10-K is located in China.
+However, because substantially all of our operations are conducted within China, our independent registered public accounting firm's audit documentation related to their audit report included in the annual report on Form 10-K filed with the SEC is located in China.
 Prior to 2022, the PCAOB was unable to conduct full inspections in China or review audit documentation located within China without the approval of Chinese authorities, which was not granted.
 Accordingly, prior to 2022, the PCAOB had not inspected our independent registered public accounting firm or reviewed documentation related to the audit of our financial statements.